Stability and Extension of Steady and Ranging Persistence: Steady and Ranging persistence for Hypergraphs

 Third, let $H_\emptyset = (\emptyset, \emptyset, \vec\emptyset)$ be the empty hypergraph, with no node.
 For every hypergraph $H$ there exists one only one monomorphism from $H_\emptyset$ to $H$ (which consists of the empty function $\emptyset \to V\sqcup E$).
 Moreover, $\Phi H_\emptyset =\emptyset$ so $H_\emptyset$ is an empty-like object.

 \end{proof}

-It is possible to restrain the category $\cat{Hgph}_m$ to allow only certain monomorphisms between consecutive hypergraphs in a filtration.
+It is possible to restrain the category $\cat{Hgph}_m$ to allow only certain monomorphisms between consecutive hypergraphs.
 This can be useful because the behavior of features depends on the underlying category, and some practical hypergraph filtrations can fall into those restricted categories.

 Thus, two alternative hypergraph categories are defined: \begin{definition}[hypergraph alternative categories] ~